 A fruit is a flower in the state of seed maturation.
 It is therefore the sexual reproductive organ of a plant.
 When the seeds inside are able to germinate and form a new plant, the fruit is ripe in the botanical sense.

 Vegetables, on the other hand, are all those parts of the plant that are eaten raw or cooked by humans but are not used by the plant for sexual reproduction.
-These can be leaves, such as spinach, stems, such as celery stalks, roots, such as carrots, or tubers, such as kohlrabi.
+These can be leaves, such as Spinach, stems, such as celery stalks, roots, such as Carrots, or tubers, such as Kohlrabi.

 There are many different subdivisions of fruit.
 The most common subdivision classifies all fruits that can be eaten fresh and have a sweet taste as fruits.
 Anything that requires preparation is a fruit or a fruit vegetable.
 This is where the definition gets a little vague.
 Peppers are probably the best example.
 It can be eaten raw and tastes slightly sweet.
 However, it is usually used cooked in savory dishes or raw in salads.